You are here

 Volunteer at the Library:

 Adult volunteers work on a variety of projects at the St. Charles Public Library, including shelving, retrieving items from the book drops, pulling on-hold items, assisting selectors to maintain parts of the collection and special projects.
 Applications for adult volunteers are available online and at the Reference Desk.
-Please return completed applications to the Adult Services Desk, attention: David Kelsey.
-For more information, contact David Kelsey, Outreach Services Librarian or call 630-549-8969, ext.
-219.
+Please return completed applications to the Adult Services Desk, attention: Kimi Majors.
+For more information, contact Kimi Majors, or call 630-584-0076, ext.
+228.

 Volunteer positions might not always be available.
 However, they are kept on file until a position becomes availiable.